XiaoLuo95/Light_pollution/README.md

                         whitespace [0-360]
   -d DISTANCE, --distance DISTANCE
-                        radius in km within to search, default 200 required arguments:
+                        radius in km within to search, default 200 -n CLOUDINESS_ANGLE, --cloudiness_angle CLOUDINESS_ANGLE
+                        Only supported for tas.
+Angle opening w.r.t. each original angle from tas to be considered as same, in order to calculate the cloudiness to each place.
+                        [0-12]
+required arguments:
   -s SOURCE, --source SOURCE
                         data source type: sqm/tas